'Peace' - Man Utd & Watford players unite to send strong message amid Ukraine-Russia tensions

 What happened?

-The players on both sides and United boss Ralf Rangnick lined up for a photograph before kick-off at Old Trafford.
+The players from both sides, as well as United boss Ralf Rangnick, lined up for a photograph before kick-off at Old Trafford.

 Rangnick held up a peace sign with the word translated in several languages.

-GOAL can confirm that the idea came from Rangnick and the players agreed to participate.
+GOAL can confirm that the idea came from United's interim boss, which was fully supported by the club and the players.

 Man Utd end Aeroflot sponsorship

-The display comes a day after United decided to end their sponsorship with Aeroflot as a result of the crisis.
+The display comes a day after United decided to end their sponsorship with Aeroflot as a result of the crisis in Eastern Europe.

 The club came under pressure to end the relationship with the Russian-owned airline following the rise in tensions in Ukraine.

-The Red Devils decided against flying with the company to the Champions League away trip against Atletico Madrid on Tuesday before terminating the contract days later.
+The Red Devils decided against flying with the company to the Champions League away trip against Atletico Madrid before terminating the agreement with Aeroflot days later.